ocpi/ocpi/README.md

 ### Current versions

+#### Release 2.2.1-cst-1

+The iniital verison of adding cornerstone specific specification to the documention.

 #### Release 2.2.1

 Only minor changes, but breaking compatibility with 2.2 in order to support signed data exchange so that parties using OCPI can comply with consumer protection legislation.
 A more detailed overview is inside [the specification document itself](https://evroaming.org/app/uploads/2021/11/OCPI-2.2.1.pdf).